 The HBF Star Rating Scheme awards builders stars for customer satisfaction.
-The number of stars awarded is based on the homeowner feedback in an independent National New Homes Survey of customer satisfaction .
+The number of stars awarded is based on homeowner feedback gathered through the independent National New Homes Survey which measures customer satisfaction.
 The survey is designed to provide home buyers with information about home builders to help guide their purchasing decision, and to encourage excellent levels of service to be delivered by home builders.
 The survey year covers the period from October 1st to September 30th.
-So for example the latest results announced in March 2011 cover the period from Oct 1st 2009 to Sept 30th 2010

 How long is a star rating valid for?

-Star ratings last for one year and are based on the results of the National New Homes Survey of home owners who have bought a new or newly converted home during the previous 12 months survey period.
-New star ratings are announced in Spring each year, so a logo with the year ‘2011’ is current until March 2012.
+A star rating is valid for one year and is based on the results of the National New Homes Survey of homeowners who have bought a new or newly converted home during the previous 12-month survey period.
+New star ratings are announced in Spring each year, so a logo with the year ‘2016’ is current until March 2017.

 Who is HBF?

 The Home Builders Federation (HBF) is the principal representative body of the home building industry in England and Wales.
-The HBF’s member firms account for some 80% of all new homes built in England and Wales in any one year, and include companies of all sizes, ranging from multi-national, household names through regionally based businesses to small local companies: www.hbf.co.uk
+HBF’s member firms account for some 80% of all new homes built in England and Wales in any one year, and include companies of all sizes, ranging from multi-national, household names through regionally-based businesses to small local companies: www.hbf.co.uk

 Is the Star Rating Scheme independent?

-Yes HBF Star Ratings are based on results of the National New Homes Survey, an independent industry survey.
-The survey is operated by NHBC, is entirely independent of any builder or builder group and is independently validated by Reading University.
+Yes, the HBF Star Rating Scheme is based on results of the National New Homes Survey, an independent industry survey.
+The survey is operated by the NHBC, is entirely independent of any builder or builder group and is independently validated by Reading University.

 What is the maximum number of stars possible?

-The maximum a builder can be awarded is five stars.
+The maximum star rating a builder can be awarded is five stars.

 How do you decide on star ratings?

-Star ratings are awarded based on the results of two questions asked in the National New Homes Survey: Would you recommend your builder to a friend?
-And ‘How satisfied are you with the quality of your new home?’.
+Star ratings are awarded based on the results of one question asked in the annual National New Homes Survey: Would you recommend your builder to a friend?

-The criteria for other star ratings are as follows:
+The criteria for the star ratings are as follows:

-90% or more of homeowners* must be prepared to recommend their builder to a friend, and at least 90% must be very or fairly satisfied with quality
+90% or more of homeowners* must be prepared to recommend their builder to a friend.

-80% or more of homeowners* must be prepared to recommend their builder to a friend, and at least 80% must be very or fairly satisfied with quality
+80% or more of homeowners* must be prepared to recommend their builder to a friend.

-70% or more of homeowners* must be prepared to recommend their builder to a friend, and at least 70% must be very or fairly satisfied with quality
+70% or more of homeowners* must be prepared to recommend their builder to a friend

-60% or more of homeowners* must be prepared to recommend their builder to a friend, and at least 60% must be very or fairly satisfied with quality
+60% or more of homeowners* must be prepared to recommend their builder to a friend

-50% or more of homeowners* must be prepared to recommend their builder to a friend, and at least 50% must be very or fairly satisfied with quality
+50% or more of homeowners* must be prepared to recommend their builder to a friend

 *The percentage is based on the number of valid responses received.